Air Power Park

 The Air Power Park is an outdoor, roadside museum in Hampton, Virginia which recognizes Hampton's role in America's early space exploration and aircraft testing.
-The outdoor park is open year-round, seven days a week from sunrise to sunset.
-Several vintage aircraft and experimental space launch vehicles from the 1950s and 1960s are displayed out of doors.
+The outdoor park is open year-round, seven days a week, from sunrise to sunset.
+Several vintage aircraft and experimental space launch vehicles from the 1950s and 1960s are displayed outdoors.
 The park is on a 15 acre plot and includes a children's playground.